Walking Tours in the uk

 Our walking tours will largely be at ground level and involve moving at a moderate pace over short distances.
+Specifically for wheelchair users, we have designed the tours so that all the routes are or can be accessible.
+In most cities, we do not need to make any route adjustments but in a couple, we will need to make adjustments (Edinburgh & Stirling).
 Please contact us to discuss access requirements in advance.
 For example: if you have reduced mobility/are a wheelchair user, we can provide an alternative route/adjustments to the route to avoid dropped curbs and cobbles.
-Tours are delivered verbally by Walking Tours in Scotland guides in the English language.
+Tours are delivered verbally by Walking Tours in the UK guides in the English language.

 How accessible is the website?

-This website is run by Walking Tours in Scotland.
+This website is run by Walking Tours in The UK.
 We want as many people as possible to be able to use this website.
 For example, that means you should be able to:

 Zoom in up to 300% without the text spilling off the screen.

 Navigate most of the website using just a keyboard.

 Navigate most of the website using speech recognition software.

 Listen to most of the website using a screen reader (including the most recent version of VoiceOver)